Hwata dynasty: British revenge

-The triumph of the Hwata people was short lived.
+The triumph of the Hwata people was short-lived.
 The BSAC reorganised and returned to Mazoe with many soldiers to re-establish control.
 They established a base at Fort Mazoe from where they hunted down the leaders of the rebellion.
 They found many homes deserted.
 Some villagers had fled north to Chiweshe lands, while others went and hid in the Shavarunzwe caves.
 Those in Shavarunzwe caves were smoked out with dynamite which destroyed part of the Hwata shrine.
 British soldiers went from village to village where they shot and killed any males that fled, burnt several huts of the villagers and stole cattle and grain.
 The purge went on for three months and to save their people, Mambo Hwata, Nehanda Nyakasikana and Mhasvi came out from hiding and surrendered to the police.
 No evidence could be found for their participation in the rebellion which killed many British people.
 However, they were tried for the murder of the Mazoe Native Commissioner, Pollard and sentenced to death.
 Mhasvi was surprisingly pardoned for exemplary behaviour after his arrest.

 When she was sentenced to death by the Southern Rhodesia colony of Great Britain, Mbuya Nehanda left her ritual authority with Mandaza.
 Mandaza was the grandson of Hwata Shayachimwe's fourth son, Kamuteku.
 Mandaza's descendants are Goredema, Muringai, Chiverere and Ndewere families.

-As a consequence of this defeat both Hwata Chiweshe lost all their lands, stretching from Harare to Mazoe and Mvurwi.
+As a consequence of this defeat, both Hwata Chiweshe lost all their lands, stretching from Harare to Mazoe and Mvurwi.
 Their subjects were placed under the rule of other chiefs such as Negomo and Matope.
 Although a large part of Mazoe District is named Chiweshe, these are, in fact, lands of the MaKorekore Negomo and Matope Dynasties, descendants of Nyatsimba Mutota founder of the Munhumutapa Empire.
 A small section of the Hwata family founded a dynasty at Dande in Guruve under a new Mambo Hwata Chitsinde in the Zambezi valley in 1959, but the majority of descendants of Hwata remain scattered in the Chiweshe communal lands.
 Some have moved away to find new homes elsewhere in Zvimba, Mhondoro Hurungwe, Chinamhora, Mrewa, Goromonzi and Guruve.
 A number of Mufakose families related to Nehanda, Goredema and Zumba have been making claims to be returned to the land of their ancestors since 1980.
-These lands have not yet been returned to the Hwata people, and instead, other people who are in the echelons of government have been given vast tracts of land seized from white farmers since year 2000.
+These lands have not yet been returned to the Hwata people, and instead, other people who are in the echelons of government have been given vast tracts of land seized from white farmers since the year 2000.